-Stocks scaled a new peak on Wednesday, boosted by the smooth sailing of the Shanghai Cooperation Organisation (SCO) summit, lifting investor confidence and sparking hopes for regional, political, and economic stability, further fueling the ongoing earnings season rally.
+Stocks tested new highs on Wednesday as the smooth sailing of the Shanghai Cooperation Organisation (SCO) summit in Islamabad lifted sentiment amid renewed hopes for regional, political, and economic stability, further fueling the earnings season rally.

 The two-day meeting of the Council of Heads of Government (CHG) of the SCO kicked off in Islamabad on Tuesday amid hopes of possible positive diplomatic engagements.

-The corporate earnings season is currently underway, with strong forecasts and bullish investors increasingly investing in high-valuation stocks as the stock market continues to reach new record highs.
+The first quarter (1QFY2024) corporate earnings season is getting into gear, with robust forecasts and bullish investors increasingly taking positions in high-valuation sectors as the capital market continues to scale new record highs.

 Reacting to the early bull-run, Khurram Schehzad, CEO of Alpha Beta Core, stated, "Successfully organising a major global event like SCO summit, bringing together regional leaders, especially the arrival of Indian external affairs minister, must have further strengthened investor confidence."